-- 14.3.1.
-Approval to add adult household members. - 14.3.1.1.
-For an individual over the age of six claiming to be eligible to receive assistance, the applicant household member must be in compliance with 4.2.2.2. - 14.3.1.2.
-In the case of an adult, the household must state whether they are requesting the individual to be added as the co-head or other adult. - 14.3.2.
-Approval to add minor household members. - 14.3.2.1.
+- 16.3.1.
+Approval to add adult household members. - 16.3.1.1.
+For an individual over the age of six claiming to be eligible to receive assistance, the applicant household member must be in compliance with 4.2.2.1. - 16.3.1.2.
+The household must state whether they are requesting the individual to be added as the co-head or other adult. - 16.3.1.3.
+The household must provide documentation that the adult has a different residence. - 16.3.2.
+Approval to add minor household members. - 16.3.2.1.
 For an individual under the age of six claiming to be eligible to receive assistance, the household must disclose any social security number issued and has 90 days to provide the verification.
 If no social security number has been issued, the household has 90 days to disclose a social security number and provide documentation.
-A 90-day extension can be granted, if the household provides documentation that the delay in providing documentation is caused by factors beyond the household's control, and the household has made every effort to obtain the documentation. - 14.3.2.2.
-In cases of minor children, the household must show documentation that custody has been obtained by someone not in the household. - 14.3.2.3.
-In the case of an adult, provide documentation that the adult has a different residence - 14.3.2.4.
-In the case of a newborn child, the head of household will submit a completed adda-member packet within 30 days of the birth of the child.
+A 90-day extension can be granted, if the household provides documentation that the delay in providing documentation is caused by factors beyond the household's control, and the household has made every effort to obtain the documentation. - 16.3.2.2.
+In the case of a newborn child, the head of household will submit a completed add-a-member packet within 30 days of the birth of the child.
 The household will have 90 days from the date of birth to provide RHA with the original Social Security card.
 If needed, the household may request a 90 day extension before the 90 days has elapsed.
-The household may be required to provide documentation supporting the need for an extension. - 14.3.2.5.
-For a minor other than a newborn to be added to an assisted household, custody must be established. - 14.3.2.5.1.
-If custody has been awarded by a court proceeding, the court determination must be provided. - 14.3.2.5.2.
+The household may be required to provide documentation supporting the need for an extension. - 16.3.2.3.
+For a minor other than a newborn to be added to an assisted household, custody must be established. - 16.3.2.3.1.
+If custody has been awarded by a court proceeding, the court determination must be provided. - 16.3.2.3.2.
 If there has been no court determination of custody, a notarized statement from the other parent must be provided along with a self-certification from the assisted household that no court determination exists and who shall have custody of the child(ren).

-14.3.2.5.3.
+16.3.2.3.3.
 Children of a live-in aide shall not be considered household members unless the head of household has legal custody of the children.

-14.4.VISITORS
+16.4.
+VISITORS

 A household may request approval of a guest for up to 90 days.
 If the household is in the process of adding a new member to the household, additional time may be considered if the household has complied with all RHA requests.
 Written requests for guests to stay in the assisted household must be submitted to RHA prior to the guest's arrival and must include the full name of each guest.
-Before any such request will be considered, the owner must approve the request.
+All requests for guests must be in compliance with the lease agreement.